myokmydj/InlineImageAssets/README.md

 **Inline Image Assets** transforms how you manage and display character images in SillyTavern.
 Instead of embedding large base64 data in character cards, this extension stores images as separate files, dramatically improving performance and enabling features like:

-- Display character expressions and poses inline within chat messages
+- Display character and persona expressions and poses inline within chat messages
 - Manage thousands of assets without lag or memory issues
 - Seamless integration with charx character format
 - AI-friendly asset prompts for automatic image insertion